mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

-local */home/myname/docs* directory to a directory named *backup/* in your home directory on the system *quantum.example.edu*. `rsync` actually minimizes the amount of copying necessary through various sophisticated checks.\
+local */home/myname/docs* directory to a directory named *backup/* in your home directory on the system *quantum.example.edu*. `rsync` actually minimizes the amount of copying necessary through various sophisticated checks.

     $ rsync -e ssh -a /home/myname/docs me@quantum.example.edu:backup/

 The `-e` option to `ssh` uses the SSH protocol underneath for transmission, as recommended.
 The `-a` option (which stands for "archive") copies everything within the specified directory.
-If you want to delete the files on the local system as they\'re copied, include a `--delete` option.
+If you want to delete the files on the local system as they're copied, include a `--delete` option.
 See the `rsync` manual page for more details about `rsync`.